 Roll for Real

 Real dice.
 Real rolls.
-Sent straight to your virtual tabletop.
+Sent to your online table.

 Point a camera at your dice tray